MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/HASetupWithStonith.md

 ### 7.4 Validate the resources

-You run command *crm_mon* and you see the two resources there.
+When you run command *crm_mon*, you can see the two resources there.
 ![crm_mon_command.png](media/HowToHLI/HASetupWithStonith/crm_mon_command.png)

 Also, you can see the status at *https://<node IP address>:7630/cib/live/state*